Luzzle/CCNA-Notes/Open Shortest Path First (OSPF).md

 You should configure a reference bandwidth greater than the fastest links in your network.

+OSPF uses the following criteria to select the router ID:
+1. Manual configuration of the router ID.
+2. Highest IP address on a loopback interface.
+3. Highest IP address on a non-loopback interface.

 **The OSPF cost to a destination is the total cost of the exit interfaces.
 (Loopback interfaces have a cost of 1)**
 ### LSAs and LSBs
 Routers store information about the network in LSA's (Link State Advertisements) which are organized in a structure called LSDB (Link State Database).